MateoBCalles/SiEPIC-Klayout-in-VSCode/floorplan_example/README.md

 Step 1: In this step, you allocate yourself space in the shared design space.

-Step 2: In this step, you create your personal design layout function using Apodized Bragg Reflector.ipynb as an example.
+Step 2: In this step, you create your personal design layout function using "Bragg Reflector.ipynb" as an example.
 Commit your changes as your design changes.

 Step 3: In this step, you merge your design layout file to the merged layout file to be submitted.